 - In a form in which access to or processing of the data is practicable.

-The Consultation Paper proposes to expand the definition of personal data to cover anonymized information where the relevant individual can be re–identified.
+The January 2020 Consultation Paper proposed to expand the definition of personal data to cover anonymized information where the relevant individual can be re‑identified.

 Definition of sensitive personal data

-The office of the Privacy Commissioner for Personal Data:
+The Office of the Privacy Commissioner for Personal Data (PCPD)

 248 Queen’s Road East